 The Spiritual Exercises

 The Casa was founded upon the guiding principles of the Spiritual Exercises of St. Ignatius of Loyola, and they continue to serve as the primary means by which individuals make their discernment and election.
-Under the direction of Fr.
-Jacques Servais, SJ, they are usually offered as a one- to four-week personally-guided retreat.
+They are usually offered as a one- to four-week personally-guided retreat.

 “The Spiritual Exercises are the best means I can think of in this life both to help a man to benefit himself and to bring help, profit, and advantage to many others.”